aiondemand/aiod-api-examples-php/README.md

 }
 ```

-As you can see, this is even more easier than the... basic example, thanks to the libraries that the Swagger Codegen has generated.
+As you can see, this is even easier than the... basic example, thanks to the libraries that the Swagger Codegen has generated.
 Feel free to take a look at the complete example at [example-advanced-1-hello-world.php](./SwaggerClient-php/example-advanced-1-hello-world.php), run it on your own machine and experiment!

 Enjoy the AIoD API!